Before you Apply

 - the opportunity that you have to make a significant contribution to professional practice and/or how you exhibit your powers of creativity and innovation

 Intakes are normally available in October, February and May for PhD and MPhil programmes.
-For the Professional Doctorate, the start dates are October and February.

 Once you have received and accepted your offer, you will need to: